-Before moving to Singapore in late 2007, he taught law at the University of Hong Kong, where he was also deputy director of the East Asian International Economic Law and Policy Program.
-He has taught at the International Economic Law and Policy Program in Barcelona and the Academy of International Trade Law in Macau, and was the academic coordinator of the first Asia-Pacific regional trade policy course officially sponsored by the WTO.
+Henry Gao is a CIGI senior fellow and a law professor at Singapore Management University.
+With law degrees from three continents, he started his career as the first Chinese lawyer at the World Trade Organization (WTO) Secretariat.
+Before moving to Singapore in late 2007, he taught law at the University of Hong Kong, where he was also deputy director of the East Asian International Economic Law and Policy (IELPO) program.
+He has taught at the IELPO program in Barcelona, Spain, and the Academy of International Trade Law in Macau, and was the academic coordinator for the first Asia-Pacific Regional Trade Policy Course officially sponsored by the WTO.

 Henry sits on the advisory board of the WTO Chairs Program, which was established by the WTO Secretariat in 2009 to promote research and teaching on WTO issues in leading universities around the world.
-He is also a member of the editorial board of the Journal of Financial Regulation, which was launched by Oxford University Press in 2014.
+He is also an editorial board member of the Journal of International Economic Law and Journal of Financial Regulation, both published by Oxford University Press.